Finished the Detroit Metal City anime and now you’re wondering where it ends in the

 Key Facts

-- Rearranged Plot: For pacing, the anime rearranges some key events, such as the confrontation with rival musician Jack Ill Dark, which occurs earlier in the anime than in the manga.
+manga ‘s first chapter, offering a slightly different introduction to the story.- Rearranged Plot: For pacing, the anime rearranges some key events, such as the confrontation with rival musician Jack Ill Dark, which occurs earlier in the anime than in the

 What Is the Exact Starting Point in the Manga After the Anime?